pjuzeliunas/nilan-hk/README.md

   - Supply Flow thermostat:
     - `TargetHeatingCoolingState` is read-only.
-    - According to HAP, `TargetHeatingCoolingState` of thermostat should permit write operation with one 4 possible values: auto, cool, heat, off.
-Some values are simply not logical in Nilan supply flow settings.
+    - According to HAP, `TargetHeatingCoolingState` of thermostat should permit write operation with one of the 4 possible values: auto, cool, heat or off.
+Some values are not logical in Nilan supply flow settings, and therefore author decided to disable write access.
   - Hot Water thermostat:
     - `TargetHeatingCoolingState` is read-only.
     - Same reasoning as in supply flow thermostat.